selfcommunity/api-docs/source/includes/endpoints/_user.md

 `POST /api/v2/user/me/connection/remove/`

-Remove a connection for a user
+This endpoint remove a connection for a user

 > Body parameter